Dominic Thiem: Playing style

-Thiem is primarily an aggressive baseline player, who is adept at defending, as well.
-His groundstrokes are solid on both wings, with a heavy forehand and a tenacious, powerful single-handed backhand.
-He is one of the few younger ATP players to use a single-handed backhand.
+Thiem was primarily an aggressive baseline player, adept at defending as well.
+His groundstrokes were solid on both wings, with a heavy forehand and a tenacious, powerful single-handed backhand.
+He was one of the few ATP players to use a single-handed backhand.
 According to Thiem, he changed to his single-handed backhand at the advice of his coach.
-His backhand can effectively handle high bouncing balls, which has been a big problem for many conventional single-handers.
-Thiem often uses heavy, penetrating groundstrokes to construct points and outlast his opponents.
-He has a long take-back on both wings, and the top-spin he produces on his groundstrokes allows him to both attack and defend well.
+His backhand effectively handled high bouncing balls, which are a big problem for many conventional single-handers.
+Thiem often used heavy, penetrating groundstrokes to construct points and outlast his opponents.
+He had a long take-back on both wings, and the top-spin he produces on his groundstrokes allowed him to both attack and defend well.
 Thiem also possesses a strong serve, capable of reaching 145 mph (233 km/h).
-He often returns serve from as far back as possible, which allows him to take more time and prepare full swings at returns.
-Thiem has improved his slice backhand, an important shot especially on low bouncing hard courts.
+He often returned serve from as far back as possible, which allowed him to take more time and prepare full swings at returns.
+Thiem improved his slice backhand, an important shot especially on low bouncing hard courts.

-His deliberate, yet aggressive playing style, particularly the long take-back on his groundstrokes, ability to sustain long baseline rallies and top-spin serves have greatly benefited his clay game.
+His deliberate yet aggressive playing style, particularly the long take-back on his groundstrokes, ability to sustain long baseline rallies and top-spin serves greatly benefited his clay game.
 The Roland Garros website described him as an "heir to the throne."
-He has beaten many high-ranked clay-court players on clay, recording four wins over Rafael Nadal on the surface.
+He beat many high-ranked clay-court players on clay, recording four wins over Rafael Nadal on the surface.
 He defeated Nicolás Almagro and Nadal en route to his Argentina Open title, as well as Stan Wawrinka at the 2014 Madrid Open, Roger Federer at the 2016 Italian Open and the 2019 Madrid Open, and Novak Djokovic at the French Open both in 2017 and 2019.
 His mental game has also been praised, especially his tiebreak win percentage.